arunsrin/arunsrin.mkdocs/home/games/index.md

 Ultimate gives you access to a lot of the console portfolio, with saves sync'd neatly between the two.

+In 2022 I upgraded to an Xbox Series X.

 Here are the games I've completed (i.e. seen the end credits, I'm not an achievement hunter) in the past few years: